Stephen-Hilton/pysteve/README.md

 # File: pySteve.py
+pySteve is a mish-mash collection of useful functions, rather than an application.
+It is particularly useful to people named Steve.

 ## Functions:
 ### infer_datatype
 **Infers the primative data types based on value characteristics, and returns a tuple of (type, typed_value).
 Currently supports float, int, str, and list (with typed elements using recursive calls).**